pablo-ross/komornicka100/README.md

-# Komornicka 100 - Komorniki MTB Team Bike Contest System
+# Komornicka 100 - Bike Contest System

-This is a web application for the **Komornicka 100** that allows users to register, connect their Strava accounts, and have their bike activities automatically verified against a predefined route.
+A web application for the **Komornicka 100** cycling contest that allows users to register, connect their Strava accounts, and have their cycling activities automatically verified against predefined routes.

-## Getting Started
+## Quick Start

 ### Prerequisites